thejordanprice/p2pspider/README.md

 ### Notes

 Cluster mode will not and will never work on Windows...
 With other OSs we can get multiple instances listening on the same UDP port.

-You will need to have a port open on the outside and defined, by default it is 6881.
+For the more technical folks, Windows doesn't allow us to get down to the lower levels of our system like Linux and various others do.
+We simply cannot touch things at the hardware level while using that operating system.

 ### Notice